apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

 Upgrading iOS
 =====================

+This guide shows how to modify iOS projects to upgrade from older versions of Cordova.
+Most of these instructions apply to projects created with an older set of command-line tools that precede the `cordova` CLI utility.
+See The Cordova Command-line Interface for information how to update the version of the CLI.

 Please note that **Xcode 4.5 is required**.
 To submit to the Apple App Store, you must use the latest shipped version of the iOS SDK, which is iOS 6.
 The iOS 6 SDK requires Xcode 4.5.

 ## Upgrading 2.8.0 projects to 2.9.0 ##